hyperjumptech/monika/docs/src/pages/quick-start.md

    $ curl https://raw.githubusercontent.com/hyperjumptech/monika/main/scripts/monika-install.sh | sh
    ```

    You will be able to run the latest monika by the time it is done.

-   - This script will install monika to path `~/.monika`.
+This script will install monika to path `~/.local/bin`.
-   - To make `monika` permanently recognized across your terminal sessions, add `~/.monika` to your `PATH` environment.

-3. Download and run standalone binary
+3. Download and run standalone binary (Windows/Linux)

    Head over to [Monika Release](https://github.com/hyperjumptech/monika/releases) page, download the Monika file according to your operating system, and rename it to `monika`.